EdJoPaTo/website-stalker/README.md

 Options which are globally configured at the root level of the configuration file `website-stalker.yaml`.

-#### FROM
+#### `from`

-FROM is used as a [FROM header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/From) on the web requests.
+Used as the [`From` header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/From) in the web requests.
 It is a required field.

-The idea here is to provide a way for a website hosts to contact whoever is doing something to their web server As this tool is self-hosted and can be run as often as the user likes this can annoy website hosts.
+The idea here is to provide a way for a website host to contact whoever is doing something to their web server.
+As this tool is self-hosted and can be run as often as the user likes this can annoy website hosts.
 While this tool is named "stalker" and is made to track websites it is not intended to annoy people.

-This tool sets the [USER-AGENT header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent) always to `website-stalker/<version> https://github.com/EdJoPaTo/website-stalker` and the [FROM header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/From) to the config value.
+This tool sets the [`User-Agent` header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent) always to `website-stalker/<version> https://github.com/EdJoPaTo/website-stalker` and the [`From` header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/From) to the config value.
 This way both the creator and the user of this tool can be reached in case of problems.

 ```yaml